heatherveva/RegEx-Tutorial/gist-template.md

 # Matching a URL with Regex

-Regex or regular expressions are highly functional code snippets which allow developers to validate, extract, and replace specific patterns within a large body of text.
-For example, usernames, phone numbers, email addresses, and URLs all share common characteristics and follow patterns, while remaining unique from person to person.
-At first glance, regular expressions can look cryptic, even nonsensical.
-However, with a little investigation, regular expressions can be easily decoded.
+Regular expressions, commonly referred to as regex, are highly functional code snippets that allow developers to validate user input information.
+Take, for instance, a properly formatted URL, phone number, IP address, or email address, while they all share common characteristics and follow patterns, they remain unique among users.

+If you're unfamilar with regular expressions they may appear cryptic, even nonsensical, but with a little investigation regular expressions prove to be dynamic code snippets with consistent patterns.

 The following tutorial will break down the regex used to match a URL.
-Through this break down, we will demystify the regular expression by disecting each component of the expression.
+Through this break down, we will demystify the regular expression by disecting each component of the expression in detail.

 ## Summary

-If a programmer would like to search through and find all URLs within a data set or program, they can use the regex to match a URL.
+In this scenario, a developer is looking to validate a user input for a URL or web address.
+By determining the unique patterns contained within any URL, a developer can format and use and regex to ensure the user has correctly entered a URL.
+The regex to match a URL in Javascript appears below.

 Matching a URL: `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`